FHantke/brave-browser-wiki/Troubleshooting.md

 ## Rust error on build

 When the Rust bundles get bumped you'd have to remove `src/brave/build/rustup` and then do sync or init again.

+## "Connection to github.com closed by remote host" error on build

+Increase server alive variables by adding the following to `~/.ssh/config`:

+        ServerAliveInterval 60
+        ServerAliveCountMax 100